Aadesh1311/assignment/README.md

 # The Hindustan Times clone
 The Hindustan times clone.
 It is a news website which contain dedicated section for every category.It is India's one of the biggest online portal.
-Tech use are: HTML CSS JavaScript.
+Tech uses are: HTML CSS JavaScript.

 Build Time:5 days